SVS 2016, June 24-27

 2- Each rider from the Green group must check in and check out of every overnight and daily food control point and get his/her SVS Control card signed and stamped as indicated.
 For the Red group it is allowed taking a receipt or photo (with site name, date and time) instead of stamp.

 3- No follow vehicles are allowed.
-Support vehicles must follow an alternate route.
+Support vehicles must follow an alternate route and provide help at control points only.
 Support vehicles on the rider route will result in rider penalties.
 Multiple infractions of this rule result in rider disqualification.

 4- Support crews are permitted to support the rider at control points only.

 5- Riders may only accept mechanical assistance from the SVS Staff on the SVS route.
-Riders may accept other support at control points.
+Riders may accept other support at control points only.

-6- Each rider must comply with lighting requirements and reflective material rules for riding at night during the event.
+6- Each rider must comply with lighting requirements and reflective material rules for riding at night and in low light conditions.

 7- Riders may receive 1-hour or 2-hour penalties for violation of these rules.
 Repeated violation of the same rule will be followed by disqualification.